yulondawyatt/unit-fundamentals/understanding-code-challenges/lesson-notes/readme.md

 ## Code Challenges in Replit, using Jest

+Your instructor will have a repl.it project that is ready to have tests added.

 ### Understanding Code Challenges Demo

-### Instructions

 Here, you will learn the components of a test so that you can read and understand the tests better.

 There are some syntax and concepts you have not yet learned.
 That's ok!
 Just focus on the parts you understand and how you can read tests to understand better what is being asked of you.
+Being able to read code out loud is a critical skill for being able to communicate your ideas.

-You will not need to learn how to write tests.
+You will not need to learn how to write tests in this module.

 ### Create a test